shah-jalal/kubeadm-cluster/docs/03-connectivity.md

 # Connectivity

-In this lab, you will access the kubernetes nodes by SSH from `student-node` which you should now be logged into.
+You can access the kubernetes nodes by SSH from `student-node` which you should now be logged into.

 Check each one.
 You must `exit` back to `student-node` before trying the next host.